← Back to Blogs

 Summary

-This blog explained the concept of vector embeddings, which are at the core of vector databases and enable a modern search technique called vector search.
+This blog explained the concept and definition of vector embeddings, which are at the core of vector databases and enable a modern search technique called vector search.

 Vector embeddings capture the semantic relationship between data objects in numerical values and thus, you can find similar data points by determining their nearest neighbors in the high dimensional vector space.
 This concept is also called similarity search and can be applied in different applications, such as text search, image search, or recommendation systems.

-Now that you have a good understanding of vector embeddings, you might also be interested in the following articles:
+Now that you have a good understanding of what vector embeddings are and how vector embeddings are created, you might also be interested in the following articles:

 Ready to start building?